readthedocs-examples/example-jupyter-book/README.rst

     :target: https://example-jupyter-book.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

 ..
-This README.rst should work on Github and is also included in the Sphinx documentation project in docs/ - therefore, README.rst uses absolute links for most things so it renders properly on GitHub
+This README.rst should work on GitHub and is also included in the Sphinx documentation project in docs/ - therefore, README.rst uses absolute links for most things so it renders properly on GitHub

 This example shows a Jupyter Book project with Read the Docs.
 You're encouraged to view it to get inspiration and copy & paste from the files in the source code.
 If you are using Read the Docs for the first time, have a look at the official `Read the Docs Tutorial <https://docs.readthedocs.io/en/stable/tutorial/index.html>`__.
 If you are using Jupyter Book for the first time, have a look at the `official Jupyter Book documentation <https://jupyterbook.org/en/stable/>`_.

 📚 `docs/ <https://github.com/readthedocs-examples/example-jupyter-book/blob/main/docs/>`_
     A basic Jupyter Book project lives in ``docs/``.
-All the ``*.md`` make up sections in the documentation.
+All the ``*.md`` make up sections in the documentation, ``intro.md`` is the starting page and includes this ``README.rst``.
 ⚙️ `.readthedocs.yaml <https://github.com/readthedocs-examples/example-jupyter-book/blob/main/.readthedocs.yaml>`_
     Read the Docs Build configuration is stored in ``.readthedocs.yaml``.
 ⚙️ `docs/_config.yml <https://github.com/readthedocs-examples/example-jupyter-book/blob/main/docs/_config.yml>`_